muratk5n/thirdwave/en/README.md

 Oz deputy PM too said some mild things about Assange, that he is an Australian citizen -which is true- and should not be tried abroad, and some odd stuff (!) happened afterwards..
 His SMS some time ago talking shit on the sitting PM, his coalition partner, were leaked.
+Weird.

 ---